 Although the generation and supply activities belong to the competitive part of the electricity market, EAC as a producer and supplier, occupies at this stage a dominant position in the market and thus is regulated by CERA.
 More specifically, CERA exercises control over EAC and regulates its economic parameters, so as to achieve a healthy environment allowing the entry in the market of new independent producers and suppliers who can compete on an equal footing.
 The activities of electricity transmission and distribution are by nature monopolistic activities.
 These activities concern the operation and ownership of the transmission and the distribution systems.

-During 2022, EAC-Supply (the dominant supplier) along with five (5) other suppliers were active in transitional electricity market.
+During 2023, EAC-Supply (the dominant supplier) along with eight (8) other suppliers were active in transitional electricity market.

-In 2022, five (5) applications were submitted for the issuance of Electricity Supply Licence to final customers for the Electricity Market Transitory Regulation validity period and six (6) Electricity Supply Licences have been granted to final customers for the Electricity Market Transitory Regulation validity period.
+In 2023, five (5) applications were submitted for the issuance of Electricity Supply Licence to final customers for the Electricity Market Transitory Regulation validity period and five (5) Electricity Supply Licences have been granted for the Electricity Market Transitory Regulation validity period.

-With respect to the Electricity Market Transitory Regulation validity period, CERA has granted a total of twenty-five (25) licences for the supply of electricity to final customers.
+With respect to the Electricity Market Transitory Regulation validity period, CERA has granted a total thirty (30) licences for the supply of electricity to final customers.